emk/rust-cld2/README.md

 ### License

-The cld2 library is distributed under the Apache License Version 2.0.
+The original cld2 library is distributed under the Apache License Version 2.0.
 This also covers much of the code in `cld2-sys/src/wrapper.h`.
 All of the new code is released into the public domain as described by the Unlicense.

 [cld2]: https://code.google.com/p/cld2/
 [apidoc]: http://www.rust-ci.org/emk/rust-cld2/doc/cld2/